kubernetes-sigs/kustomize/docs/glossary.md

 single source of truth and take action (e.g., build, test or deploy) when that truth changes.

-## variant

-An _variant_ is the outcome, in a cluster, of applying an [overlay] to a [base].

-> E.g., a _staging_ and _production_ overlay both modify some
-> common base to create distinct variants.
->
-> The _staging_ variant is the set of resources
-> exposed to quality assurance testing, or to some
-> external users who'd like to see what the next
-> version of production will look like.
->
-> The _production_ variant is the set of resources
-> exposed to production traffic, and thus may employ
-> deployments with a large number of replicas and higher
-> cpu and memory requests.

 ## kustomization

 A _kustomization_ is a file called `kustomization.yaml` that